wickit7/topo-drain-plugin/docs/Keyline-Design.md

 - **Desired Slope**: Target slope as decimal (always from valley to ridge perspective)
   - Example: `0.01` = 1% downhill from valley toward ridge (direct flow for water movement)
   - Example: `-0.01` = 1% uphill from valley toward ridge (not recommended)
-  - **Note**: The algorithm tends to create slightly smaller slopes than defined because of euclidean distance approach. e.g. if you prefer  1% slope or higher, you may want to define `0.011` (1.1%) instead of 0.01
+  - **Note**: The algorithm tends to create slightly smaller slopes than defined because of euclidean distance approach. e.g. if you prefer at least 1% slope, you may want to define `0.011` (1.1%) instead of 0.01

 - **Change Slope At Distance**: Optional - creates two-segment keylines
   - Value between 0.01 and 0.99 representing the fraction of line length where slope changes